 - Eleventh Step: We sought through prayer and meditation to improve our conscious contact with God, praying only for knowledge of His will for us, and a power to carry that out.
 (Let the word of Christ dwell in you richly.
 Colossians 3:16)

 - Twelfth Step: Having had a spiritual experience as the result of these steps, we try to carry this message to others and practice these principles in all our affairs.
 (Brothers, if someone is caught in a sin, you who are spiritual should restore them gently.
 But watch yourself, or you also may be tempted.
 Galatians 6:1)

 Along with the twelve steps, the meetings also follow these eight principles:

 Earnestly believe that God exists and that He has the power to help me recover.

 Consciously choose to commit my will to Christ’s care.

 Voluntarily submit to all changes God wants me to make in my life.

 Reserve a time with God daily for self-examination.

 Yield myself to God to bring this Good News to others.

+The program follows a modified version of the traditional 12 steps and includes eight principles derived from the Beatitudes.
+These steps and principles guide individuals through the process of acknowledging and surrendering their struggles to God for healing.
 CR is not limited to only those who suffer with substance abuse and addiction.
 These steps and principles can be applied to help with a multitude of emotional and psychological struggles, from anxiety and depression to sexual abuse.
 If you are looking to heal from pain that has been keeping you from living your life as God intended, Celebrate Recovery may be the place for you!